syncthing/docs/users/syncthing.rst

     above).
 The value 0 is used to disable all of the above.
 The default is to show time only (2).

+.. cmdoption:: --log-max-files=<num>

+    Number of old files to keep (zero to keep only current).
+Applies only when log rotation is enabled through ``--log-max-size``.

+.. cmdoption:: --log-max-size=<num>

+    Maximum size of any log file (zero to disable log rotation).

 .. cmdoption:: --no-browser

     Do not start a browser.